tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 * [Create a cluster with custom server_id values](https://github.com/oracle/mysql-operator/blob/master/docs/user/clusters.md#create-a-cluster-with-custom-server_id-values)

 ### Creating MySQL Backups
-Probably the most important component of running an HA, production-ready MySQL Cluster in Kubernetes is creating and managing backups.
+Probably the most important component of running a highly available, production-ready MySQL Cluster in Kubernetes is creating and managing backups.
 (This guide)[https://github.com/oracle/mysql-operator/blob/master/docs/user/backup.md] walks you through examples of creating several types of backups for your Kubernetes MySQLClusters.

 ### Restoring from a Backup
 Having backups is no good if you can't use them!
 [This guide](https://github.com/oracle/mysql-operator/blob/master/docs/user/restore.md) gives an example of how to restore your Kubernetes MySQLCluster from a backup.

-### Connecting an Application to your MySQLCluster via MySQL Router
+### Connecting an Application to Your MySQLCluster via MySQL Router
 The recommended method for connecting an application to your MySQLCluster is by using MySQL Router.
 [This doc](https://github.com/oracle/mysql-operator/blob/master/docs/user/router.md) gives an example of deploying an application with a MySQL Router sidecar to effectively route database traffic from the application to appropriate back-end MySQL Servers.

 ### Monitoring with Prometheus
 The MySQL Operator provides a few custom metrics for use with Prometheus monitoring.
-The custom Metrics the MySQL Operator offers are:
+The custom metrics the MySQL Operator offers are:

 * Clusters created
 * Clusters deleted
 * Clusters total

-You can learn how to install and get started with using Prometheus with the MySQL Operator [here](https://github.com/oracle/mysql-operator/blob/b48cb69f833eb1177c750824c557236005d7340f/docs/setup/monitoring.md).
+You can learn how to install and get started using Prometheus with the MySQL Operator [here](https://github.com/oracle/mysql-operator/blob/b48cb69f833eb1177c750824c557236005d7340f/docs/setup/monitoring.md).

 ### Advanced Configuration of the MySQL Operator
 Some aspects of the MySQL Operator can be configured via MySQL Operator Command Line Parameters or a MySQL Operator ConfigMap.
 To learn more about what aspects can be configured and how to configure them, [read this](https://github.com/oracle/mysql-operator/blob/master/docs/user/config.md).